Willian199/dart_ddi/README.md

 `Use Case`: Creating instances of transient objects like data repositories or request handlers.

+## Object
+`Description`: Registers an Object in the Object Scope, ensuring it is created once and shared throughout the entire application, functioning similarly to a Singleton.

+`Recommendation`: Suitable for objects that are stateless or have shared state across the entire application.

+`Use Case`: Application or device properties, like platform or dark mode settings, where the object's state needs to be consistent across the entire application.

 ## Common Considerations:
 `Single Registration`: Ensure that the instance to be registered is unique for a specific type or use qualifiers to enable the registration of multiple instances of the same type.